arushi-08/inventory-pick-path/README.md

 ## Key Features

 **REST API**: Built using Spring Boot, offering a scalable, maintainable, and production-ready solution.
-**Graph-Based Routing**: Leverages JGraphT to model warehouse layouts and calculate the shortest paths.
+**Graph-Based Routing**: Leverages JGraphT to model inventory layouts and calculate the shortest paths.
 **Optimized Pick Path**: Uses a nearest-neighbor heuristic to plan the best order for picking items.
 **Detailed Route Construction**: Separates high-level route planning from detailed navigation steps.
-**Clean Code**: Utilizes Lombok and Jakarta Bean Validation to reduce boilerplate and ensure robust input validation.

 ---